Visan1/portfolio/README.md

 ### Customer Churn Analysis Dashboard (Excel, PowerBI)
 #### Question to Answer: What are the main factors that customers state as the reasons they leave the business?

 Analyzed an Excel dataset from a Telecom company and visualized data in PowerBI to determine the main factors for customers leaving.
-Dashboard showcases the current rate of customers leaving (churn rate) and what the reasons were in terms of competition, pricing, network reliability and more.
+The dashboard showcases the current rate of customers leaving (churn rate) and what the reasons were in terms of competition, pricing, network reliability and more.

 ![Customer Churn Dashboard](/assets/ChurningCustomersAnalysisDashboard.PNG)